docs Tutorial

 Crafting an authorization request

-Nametag uses OAuth 2.0 to negotiate credentials between the end-user, Nametag, and your web application.
-The OAuth exchange is shown in the diagram in Nametag Authentication Flow Sequence Diagram.
+Nametag uses OIDC to negotiate credentials between the end-user, Nametag, and your web application.
+The OIDC exchange is shown in the diagram in Nametag Authentication Flow Sequence Diagram.

 The Nametag Authentication Flow showing what the customer sees and each part of the interaction between the CandyShop web site and Nametag

 Our simple web application needs to implement those steps.
-To start, we need to craft an authorization request URL and direct our users there.
-Note that authorization requests are valid for 168 hours (7 days) from their creation; if the end-user responds to the authorization request after that time, they will receive a message indicating that the request has expired.
+To start, we need to create an authorization request and direct our users there using the result.

 const client_id = "CLIENT-ID"